yoshidayasutaka/mcp/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

 - Cost sensitivity
 - Integration requirements

-Remember: The goal is to translate general application requirements into specific, modern AWS services and patterns while considering scalability, security, and cost-effectiveness.
+Remember: The goal is to translate general application requirements into specific, modern AWS services and patterns while considering scalability, security, and cost-effectiveness. if any MCP server referenced here is not avalaible, ask the user if they would like to install it